 When I Don’t See It

 But what about the prayers that don’t appear to get answered?
 This is a tough question because I don’t understand all that goes on in the unseen spiritual world.
 I know that for me, I have had to fight against the mentality that treats prayer like a formula that should produce a desired result if I carefully follow the steps or work up the right feelings.
-This way of thinking strips prayer of its relational quality and turns it into a mere magical incantation.
+This way of thinking strips prayer of its relational quality and turns it into an incantation.
 Prayer is not a type of magic in which I can control a situation by saying the right words.
-It is, however, an act that demonstrates trust in Someone who works outside of my ability to control.
+It is, however, an act that demonstrates trust in Someone who works outside of my realm of control.

 Unanswered prayer (or, answers different than I want) can also be looked at as part of the process of building that wall or interlocking the shields.
 There can be casualties while the shield wall is being formed.
 Because someone got sick or even died while I was praying for them does not necessarily mean my prayers were meaningless and ineffective.
 Even in that situation, I must learn to not stop praying for the sick and needy.